taranguiz/taranguiz.github.io/research.md

 cover-img: assets/img/D947C016-B6B8-41A5-8309-9F482F501C08_1_201_a.jpeg
 ---

 My Ph.D. focuses on understanding how strike-slip faults modify and create topography in interaction with surface processes.
 I use a suite of techniques from geodesy, geomorphology, geochronology, and numerical simulations to address a range of timescales.
-My study area is in the hyper-arid core of the Atacama Desert but I also work with synthetic landscapes.
+My main study area is in the hyper-arid core of the Atacama Desert but I also work with synthetic landscapes.

 I'm part of two research groups: advised by Dr. Alison Duvall in the [Geoscapes Lab](https://www.alisonrduvall.com) and co-advised by Dr. Brendan Crowell in the [Seismogeodesy Lab](https://sites.google.com/view/uwsglab/home/).